DATA-606-2023-FALL-TUESDAY/Challa_Rohith/docs/proposal.md

 ![image](https://github.com/DATA-606-2023-FALL-TUESDAY/Challa_Rohith/assets/97656473/c66da3fb-8e23-440a-a3d9-414c65033f36)

-Most of the courses are beginner level and the rest of them mostly being advanced and intermediate.
+Most of the courses are beginner-level level and the rest of them mostly being advanced and intermediate.

 Due to the nature of the dataset, there is relatively less scope for visualizations and interpretations.